Showing posts with label Celebration. Show all posts

 Beat Diabetes

-Darla school celebrated World Health Day.
-The day was marked with many health and hygiene-related activities.
-In the morning, we had the day’s speech by the health club members, and there the music was played about a healthy song.
-In the afternoon, the health staff of Darla was requested to give a talk, and upon our request, three staff came and gave wide coverage of health and hygiene issues and care.
-Teachers and Students from classes VI to 10 gathered in the MPH for the talk.
-Two health teachers gave a basic health talk to the students of class pp to V in the assembly ground.
-They also cleaned toilets, water tank,s and water sources.
-The photos below tell the story of the whole thing.
+Darla School celebrated World Health Day with a variety of health- and hygiene-related activities.
+In the morning, health club members delivered a speech for the day, and a healthy song was played over the speakers.
+In the afternoon, we invited health staff from Darla to give a talk.
+Three staff members came and covered a wide range of health and hygiene issues and care.
+Teachers and students from Classes VI to X gathered in the Multipurpose Hall (MPH) for the talk.
+Meanwhile, two health teachers gave a basic health talk to students of Classes PP to V on the assembly ground.
+Students also cleaned toilets, the water tank, and water sources.
+The photos below tell the story of the day.

 Giving speech